BrayanCordero/GrooveGenie/README.md

 ## Overview

-GooveGenie is a web application that allows users to search for tracks, create custom playlis, and save them to Spotify account.
+GooveGenie is a web application that allows users to search for tracks, create custom playlis, and save them to thier Spotify account.
 This project uses React for the front-end development and integrates with the Spotify API to fetch track information and save playlist to user account.

 ## Features